Larry Costello: Niagara University

-He played three seasons at Niagara from 1951 to 1954, after spending his freshman year on the freshman team due to the NCAA rules of the time.
-He led the Purple Eagles to the National Invitational Tournament in 1953 and 1954 before graduating as the all-time leading scorer (1,275) in program history (he now ranks in the top thirty).
 He wore the jersey number of 24 until his senior season due to his efforts in a notable game in his junior year.
-Against Siena on February 21, 1953, Costello played all but twenty seconds of a six-overtime game that ran for 69 minutes, where he scored 21 points in an 88-81 win.
-To commemorate his efforts in the longest college basketball game at that time, his jersey number was switched to 69.
+Against Siena on February 21, 1953, Costello played all but twenty seconds of a six-overtime game that ran for 69 minutes, where he scored 21 points in an 88–81 win.
+Teammate Ed Fleming played all 70 minutes.
+To commemorate Costello's efforts in the longest college basketball game at that time (now tied for second longest to the seven-overtime December 1981 Cincinnati v.
+Bradley game), his jersey number was switched to 69.
 His jersey number of 69 was retired by Niagara in 2001.